Anuj2512/team202-zenith/Communication.md

 * This week we communicated during our meeting hour as well as on our team's slack channel how to proceed to our project.
 * All the team members shared their views on how to manage git structures and git branches.
 * Moreover to this, everyone discussed on how they are going to proceed in upcomming week.
 And discussed about the basic features that we should be focusing at the initial stage of the development.

+## Week 3

+* From this week new phase of design patterns is starting in the project.
+This will also mean more ingeration tasks will come up.
+I forcast that the task of maintaining good communicaiton lines will increase and I will have to work harder to keep track that the team members are effectively speaking to each other.
+* The team's communication was robust as the changes in the design pattern arrived.
+We decided how we will create ui for the product.
+Adopting the new pattern was not easy as most of the teammates were new to the design pattern.
+But after a meeting and discussion everyone knew how they will proceed to this methodology and everyone got enough knowledge to adapt new method.